ArduPilot/ardupilot_wiki/common/source/docs/common-mouse-based-optical-flow-sensor-adns3080.rst

 Note 1: After capturing images, you will need to reset the sensor (i.e. plug/unplug it) to restore it to the normal motion capture mode.

-Note 2: you should see the the AP_OpticalFlow_ADNS3080's menu and any errors appear in the Python Shell.
+Note 2: you should see the AP_OpticalFlow_ADNS3080's menu and any errors appear in the Python Shell.

 How it works